-This competition OPENS on November 11, 2021, and CLOSES on April 30, 2021 at 11:59pm ET.
-To enter, select one (1) speech from the official packet of three speeches by President Coolidge that we have provided below, record a video of yourself declaiming it, and then fill out the submission form at the bottom of this page.
-Winners will be notified of the results by the end of May.
+The deadline for the competition is Saturday, April 15th, 2023 at 11:59pm ET.
+To enter, select one (1) speech excerpt from the official packet of three speeches by President Coolidge that we have provided below, record a video of yourself declaiming it, and then fill out the submission form at the bottom of this page.
+Winners will be notified of the results in May.

 Video Dos and Don’ts